What is a clinical trial?

 Why do cancer patients participate in clinical trials and why is it beneficial?

 Patients may participate in clinical trials because they are looking for alternatives to help cure their cancer or to help them live longer.
 There is no guarantee, however, that an experimental treatment will be effective, particularly in phase I trials.
-We are not sure if patients will benefit from this study.
-However, future patients with cancer may benefit from this study.
+We are not sure if patients who participate in one of our clinical trials will benefit from the study.
+However, future patients with cancer may benefit from the knowledge gained during a study.

 Who are the medical professionals involved in clinical trials?